CPU Instructions

 OpCode

 A coded value which tells what the instruction is supposed to do.
-OpCodes are the examples mentioned above (such as ADD and COMP).
+Examples are mentioned above such as ADD and COMP.

 Operands